smotrdan1/Weather/Read me.md

 2. Optimization: Implement continuous data flow for real-time updates.
 3. Pitfall: Ensuring accuracy in latitude and longitude queries to avoid misleading results.
 4. Optimization: Optimizing the number of threads and the batch size.
 5. Optimization: Add unit tests to test the application.
+Examples of unit tests include:
+    Validation Test: Ensure that the API correctly validates latitude, longitude, and condition parameters, returning appropriate error messages for invalid inputs.
+    Database Query Test: Verify that the database queries are executed correctly and return expected results for given latitude, longitude, and condition combinations.
+    Response Structure Test: Check that the API response structure is consistent and accurate, ensuring it contains the correct forecast times and condition met statuses based on the weather data.

 ### Assumptions
 List of assumptions made during the implementation: